 There are other kinds suffering that are not salvific.
 Why?
 Because they are caused by an egoistic self love or a desire to love ourselves inordinately.
-If one desires and expensive cell phone for example, even if he does not need one, but due to his/her lack of funds – could not acquire it – this could cause a suffering to the one who desires it.
+If one desires and expensive cell phone, for example, even if he/she does not need one, and due to his/her lack of funds – could not acquire it – this could cause a suffering to the one who desires it.
 This does not lead him/her to love God as He should be loved.
 This desire could even stray him/her away from Him since he/she loves more the cell phone than God himself.
 This kind of suffering, if not overcome, could lead to sadness and unhappiness and therefore not salvific.

 There are sufferings however that could lead us to a certain union with if one is loving God and one’s neighbor.
 When you fast so that you could give your savings to buy food to the hungry, or if you were hurting since your were offended but tries of offer this suffering to the love of God and pardon that person who offended you, this suffering is salvific.
-It leads you to a union with God and therefore with one’s neighbor.
-All the suffering and inconveniences that you do to make a spiritual or corporal work of mercy are salvific.
+It leads you to a union with God and therefore a reconciliation with one’s neighbor.
+All the suffering and inconveniences that you do to make a spiritual or corporal work of mercy are all salvific.
 This leads to freedom, happiness and joy.

-Another suffering which is salvific is what is called vicarial suffering.
+Another suffering which is salvific, as noted, is what is called vicarial suffering.
 When one suffers not because of his/her fault, but is caused by the sin of the others.
 This is like the suffering of our Lord.
 Though sinless, he suffered and took into himself the effects of sin, though He did not deserved it.
 He welcomed this tremendous suffering out of love for us, into his body, soul and spirit that lead Him to the Cross, He died but with His death, he conquered all the sufferings and even death itself since through His resurrection, He transformed all suffering into love.
 This is not easy to understand if you don’t try to unite our with His suffering.

 We participate in this kind of vicarial suffering when, though without fault of our own, for example, we suffer due to another’s failure to love or sinfulness.
 In front of this suffering we are invited to unite this same suffering with the sufferings of Christ and transform it together with Him the onr who died with these pain but rose again towards a new life.
 In other words, when we see Christ in our suffering and continue to love with Him on the cross, our suffering becomes salvific.
 It makes us to be like Him but risen.
 This contributes more than we imagine, to the transformation of the world.